Alternative versions of Doctor Fate

 Through the publication history of DC Comics, several alternative versions of Doctor Fate have been created with usage of the codename in DC Comics.
-Often defined as a legacy hero within the fictional DC Universe, the first character to adopt the codename, Kent Nelson, was created by Gardner Fox and Howard Sherman.
-Over the character's publication history, several other characters have adopted the name, such as Hector Hall and Khalid Nassour.
-Alternate versions of the character also exist within the DC Multiverse, such as Khalid Ben-Hassin and Doc Fate.
+A legacy hero within the DC Universe, Kent Nelson is the original version of the character while the modern incarnation is Khalid Nassour.
+In addition to the pair, several other characters have adopted the codename in mainstream continuities and also simultaneously exist within the DC Multiverse.